US jobless claims tick down to 411,000 as economy heals - WTMJ

 WASHINGTON (AP) — The number of Americans applying for unemployment benefits dropped last week, a sign that layoffs declined and the job market is improving.

-The Labor Department said Thursday that jobless claims declined just 7,000 from the previous week to 411,000.
-The number of weekly applications for unemployment aid has fallen steadily this year from about 900,000 in January.
-The level of unemployment claims generally reflects the pace of layoffs.
+The Labor Department said Thursday that jobless claims fell just 7,000 from the previous week to 411,000.
+Weekly claims have fallen steadily this year from about 900,000 in January.

+The economy expanded at a healthy pace in the first three months of the year, the government also reported Thursday, and economists are optimistic that growth will accelerate in the April-June quarter, when it could top 10% at an annual rate.
 As the pandemic fades, states and cities are lifting more business restrictions — California just fully reopened June 15 — and the economy is picking up as consumers are traveling, eating out more, and visiting movie theaters and amusement parks.
-Growth could top 10% at an annual rate in the April-June quarter, according to the Federal Reserve Bank of Atlanta.

-With many employers desperate to hire, some states are starting to cut off several pandemic-related unemployment aid programs in response to business complaints that the assistance is making it harder for them to find workers.
-Starting this month, 26 states will end an extra $300 weekly federal unemployment payment and 22 of those states will also cut off all jobless assistance to self-employed, gig workers, and those out of work more than six months.
-The extra $300 ends nationwide Sept.
-6.
+Unemployment claims jumped 14,500 last week in Pennsylvania, the biggest gain by far of any state.
+Pennsylvania revamped its benefits filing system earlier this month, likely leading to some backlogs and distorting the overall data.
+Thirty-five states reported that claims fell last week.

-Economists at Bank of America have estimated that those who earned less than $32,000 a year at their previous jobs can receive more in jobless aid with the extra $300.
-At the same time, the federal expansions of unemployment benefits have made it possible for millions of self-employed and contract workers who were previously not eligible for help to receive aid for the first time.
+All told, 14.8 million Americans received jobless benefits during the week ended June 5, the latest data available.
+That was little changed from the previous week.

 Four states — Alaska, Iowa, Mississippi, and Missouri — stopped providing the $300 payment last week.
 All but Alaska also cut off the two programs that covered the self-employed and the long-term jobless.